 Digital performance management automates the generation and presentation of the key metrics and qualitative information that companies use in their maintenance and quality programs.

-The Augmented analytics can also help to accelerate and standardize the cost-benefit analyses and decision-making that underpin maintenance and reliability activities, helping teams choose the right maintenance strategy such as run-to-fail, planned preventative maintenance, or condition-based maintenance for each asset.
+Advanced analytics can also help to accelerate and standardize the cost-benefit analyses and decision-making that underpin maintenance and reliability activities, helping teams choose the right maintenance strategy such as run-to-fail, planned preventative maintenance, or condition-based maintenance for each asset.